gkumarcoder/low-level-design-coding/LLD/HashMap/hashmap.md

+**Result: query count goes from 1 + N → 1, and P99 flattens to roughly constant regardless of batch size.**

 1. The first step is to design a hash function using the modulo operator When we are selecting a modulo base, it’s advisable to choose a prime number.
 This is because choosing a prime number as the modulo base helps minimize collisions.
 Since prime numbers offer better distribution of hash codes, reducing the likelihood of collisions